Yandex Cloud

 • Select or create a SmartCaptcha to verify suspicious requests.

-• (Optional) Configure the Analyze request body (maximum size: 8 KB) option by selecting an action for when the maximum size is exceeded:
+• Optionally, configure the Analyze request body (maximum size: 8 KB) option by selecting an action after the maximum size is exceeded:

 • Do not analyze body